davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

 Finally, we will build a machine learning model to explain the causes of negative sentiment, allowing the investor to design a restaurant that meets customer needs and gains market share effectively.

-Note: Although we initially tried using the Python geohash library to merge Google and Yelp datasets, it did not produce reliable results.
-Therefore, both analyses were performed separately.

 ⚠️ Dataset Notice